 As a first step the ethylene oxide groups (EO) of longer chain 4-NPnEO (n>4) are rapidly removed resulting in ethoxylates with less than four ethoxyl units (usually one or two units, 4-NP1EO and 4-NP2EO).
 The rate of removal of the EO chain increases with increasing chain length.
 Under aerobic conditions the shorter chain 4-NPnEO (n<4) will be further oxidised to the corresponding carboxylic acids (for example nonylphenoxyacetic acid (4-NP1EC) or nonylphenoxyethoxyacetic acid (4-NP2EC)) and carboxylated alkylphenol ether carboxylates (CAmPEnC with m=5-9 and n=0 or 1) (Jonkers et al., 2001).
-Under anaerobic conditions the shorter chain 4-NP1EC and 4-NP1EO will be converted into 4-nonylphenol (4-NP), especially under anaerobic conditions (Environment Agency UK, 2005; European Commission, 2002; Van Vlaardingen et al., 2003).
+Under anaerobic conditions the shorter chain 4-NPnEO will be degraded to nonylphenol diethoxylate (4-NP2EO) and nonylphenol monoethoxylate (4-NP1EO).
+Finally the 4-NP1EC and 4-NP1EO will be converted into 4-nonylphenol (4-NP), especially under anaerobic conditions (Environment Agency UK, 2005; European Commission, 2002; Vlaardingen et al., 2003).

-Figure 1: Biodegradation scheme for nonylphenol ethoxylates (Van Vlaardingen et al., 2003)
+Figure 1: Biodegradation scheme for nonylphenol ethoxylates (Vlaardingen et al., 2003)